 The sleepy riverside town of Kampot is an interesting combination of old French colonial buildings and Chinese style shophouses.
 This a perfect place for you to enjoy a slow pace of life, spending hours wandering the streets spotting architecture, drinking coffee or eating in one of the many restaurants and cafes on the riverside.
-You also can take a river cruise in admire the spectacular sunset view or immerse yourself in the unique culture and laid-back lifestyle during your Kampot stay in the Cambodia trip.
+You also can take a river cruise to admire the spectacular sunset view or immerse yourself in the unique culture and laid-back lifestyle during your Kampot stay on the Cambodia trip.
 The streets of Kampot are quiet and peaceful but the bustling local market gives you a real glimpse into local life, as well as being somewhere to spot many of the locally grown fruits such as the infamous durian which the area is famed for.

 You will love it if … you like traveling back in time, free-and-easy exploring, and a change from the usual touristic scenes.

 You will need to consider if… your itinerary with a luxury twist.